 Under this opinion, species conservation measures that are made a condition of a FERC certificate are not considered "enforceable under the ESA."
-Therefore, if such measures are relied upon by FWS or other federal agencies in section 7 consultation, to be enforceable they must be made either part of the proposed project itself or as a term and condition of the biological opinion.
-Accordingly, future pipeline projects may be required to incorporate into the project purpose, species mitigation relied upon for purposes of ESA section 7 compliance.
-In addition, this opinion raises questions about whether other environmental requirements, such as CWA and NEPA requirements, that are made conditions of the FERC certificate are similarly vulnerable to challenge.
+Therefore, if such measures are relied upon by the FWS or other federal agencies in Section 7 consultation, to be enforceable, they must be made either part of the proposed project itself or as a term and condition of the biological opinion.

+Accordingly, future pipeline projects may be required to incorporate into the project purpose species mitigation relied upon for purposes of the ESA's Section 7 compliance.
+In addition, this opinion raises questions about whether other environmental requirements, such as the CWA and the NEPA requirements, that are made conditions of the FERC certificate are similarly vulnerable to challenge.

-Moreover, this decision is yet another example of CBD and other environmental groups using environmental statutes as a vehicle for challenging pipeline projects.
-For example, earlier this year, in a case that is still pending, CBD brought a challenge to the Keystone Pipeline Gulf Coast project, alleging that the Corps violated the CWA and NEPA by authorizing the project under nationwide permit (NWP) 12 for utility lines.
+Moreover, this decision is yet another example of the CBD and other environmental groups using environmental statutes as a vehicle for challenging pipeline projects.
+For example, earlier this year, in a case that is still pending, the CBD brought a challenge to the Keystone Pipeline Gulf Coast project, alleging that the corps violated the CWA and the NEPA by authorizing the project under nationwide permit 12 for utility lines.
 Sierra Club v.
 Bostick, No. 5:12-cv-00742 (W.D.
 Ok. filed June 29, 2012).